 Estelle, 429 U.S. at 105-106 (footnote omitted).
 Negligence by prison medical staff or medical malpractice is a state tort cause of action and must be litigated in state court.
 Furthermore, delay in providing medical care does not violate the Eighth Amendment, unless there has been deliberate indifference resulting in substantial harm.
 Olson v.
 Stotts, 9 F.3d 1475 (10th Cir.
 1993).
 In situations where treatment was delayed rather than denied altogether, the Tenth Circuit requires a showing that the inmate suffered "substantial harm" as a result of the delay.
 Garrett v.
 Stratman, 254 F.3d 946, 950 (10th Cir.
 2001); Kikumura v.
-Osaqie, 461 F.3d 1269, 1292 (10th Cir.
+Osagie, 461 F.3d 1269, 1292 (10th Cir.
 2006).

-Mr. Murnahan's claims of denial of medical treatment are completely conclusory.
-He has alleged no facts showing either that he had a serious medical need or that any defendant was deliberately indifferent to that need.
-He utterly fails to allege that any identifiable State employee or CCS employee purposefully ignored or failed to respond to his serious medical need, or that a defendant's failure to treat any serious medical need resulted in further significant injury or the unnecessary and wanton infliction of pain.
+Mr. Murnahan's claim of denial of medical treatment is completely conclusory.
+He alleges no facts whatsoever showing either that he had a serious medical need or that any "person" was deliberately indifferent to that need.
+He utterly fails to allege that any identifiable KDOC employee, state parole authority employee or KDOC contractee employee purposefully ignored or failed to respond to his serious medical need, or that such a person's failure to treat any serious medical need resulted in further significant injury or the unnecessary and wanton infliction of pain.

-In order to state sufficient facts to support a constitutional claim of denial of medical treatment, he must allege facts indicating what symptoms he presented to staff, the name of the staff person or persons from whom he sought medical treatment, a description of each defendant's acts or inactions showing that he or she was personally involved in the alleged denial of necessary care, the dates of his requests for medical treatment, and the responses he received.
+In order to state sufficient facts to support a constitutional claim of denial of medical treatment, he must allege facts indicating what symptoms he presented to a person responsible for his medical care, the name of the person or persons from whom he sought medical treatment, a description of each named person's acts or inactions showing that he or she was personally involved in the alleged denial of necessary care, the dates of plaintiff's requests for medical treatment, and the responses he received.
 Likewise, plaintiff's complaints of other injuries from malfeasance and assaults are completely conclusory.